OWASP/www-project-threat-dragon/docs-2/usage/install/docker.md

 ## Running the Docker container

-The web application can be run from a docker container which can either be pulled from [Docker Hub][docker] or built locally.
+The web application can be run from a Docker container which can either be pulled from [dockerhub][docker] or built locally.

-#### Pulling/Downloading
+### Pulling/Downloading

-The released docker images are provided by the [OWASP Docker Hub][docker] and can be accessed using `docker pull`.
+The released docker images are provided by the [OWASP dockerhub[docker] and can be accessed using `docker pull`.
-For example to download the latest stable release from the OWASP Docker Hub :
+For example to download the latest stable release from the OWASP dockerhub :

 `docker pull owasp/threat-dragon:stable`